kuzhao/kuzhao.github.io/content/k8s/AKS_Networking_I.md

 ---
-title: "AKS Networking, illustrated -- Part I"
+title: "AKS Networking Illustrated, Part I"
 date: 2020-11-30T14:37:11+08:00
 draft: false
 ---
 It has been a year since I started working on customer escalation and advisory for AKS service at Microsoft.
 After so many customer case studies, I do feel the need to write up a series on how this Azure product works.
 I hope these articles will help work in multiple roles ranging from cloud solution architecting to AKS cluster administration.

 I will talk about its **networking** as the start.
 And there will be three parts on this subtopic, each corresponding to one article in this series.